-Massachusetts homebuyers should understand debt-to-income ratio when applying for a mortgage loan because it is one way lenders measure your ability to manage monthly mortgage payments.
+Massachusetts homebuyers should understand their debt-to-income ratio when applying for a mortgage loan because it is one way lenders measure your ability to manage monthly mortgage payments.

 For example, if you pay $1,500 a month for your mortgage and another $200 a month for an auto loan and $200 a month for student loans and $100 for the rest of your debts, your monthly debt payments are $2000. ($1500 + $200 + $200 + $100 = $2,000.)
 If your gross monthly income is $6,000, then your debt-to-income ratio is 33 percent. ($2,000 is 33 percent of $6,000.)

-Lenders typically will allow a debt-to-income ratio of about 43 percent; however, the loan type, amount of down payment and other factors will decrease or increase the maximum allowed debt-to-income ratio for a borrower.
+Lenders typically will allow a debt-to-income ratio of about 43 percent; however, the loan type, amount of down payment, and other factors will decrease or increase the maximum allowed debt-to-income ratio for a borrower.

 If your debt-to-income ratio is close to the maximum percentage allowed, you should not purchase with credit cards appliances, furniture, or anything else before the closing.
 Increasing your debt with credit cards or other loans or changing your credit profile in any way after your lender has approved your mortgage loan might prevent your closing from taking place.
 It's best to wait until after closing to make purchases for your home.